 Q: Is it easy to contribute?

 A: Yes.
-It takes 3 steps: (Please find detailed instructions in our guide)
+It takes 3 steps: (Please see 3-Step Guide to Make a Contribution above)

 Find out how much you can contribute.